danamag/stremio-addons-list/README.md

 ## Project Features

 - anyone can publish an addon
+- publishers can choose labels
+- publishers can choose content language (if applicable)
 - everyone can vote on addons
 - all addons are ordered by community votes
 - addon labels